piranna/piranna.github.io/_posts/2021-04-23-How-to-build-WebRTC-for-Android-in-Ubuntu-21.04.md

    ./build/install-build-deps.sh
    ```

+   In case you are not using one of the Ubuntu LTS versions, you may need to
+   use the `--unsupported` flag to by-pass the version checks and install the
+   dependencies, but it didn't worked for me.
+Your mileage may vary.

-6. Select the release to build.
+8. Select the release to build.
 Until WebRTC M80 release, there were branches
    for each one of the Chromium releases, so it was easy to know what version
    was each one, but after that, Google started to create branches in a daily
    basis.
 Use what's currently in `master` branch or from any of the daily